sybrew/the-seo-framework/readme.txt

 			* Instead, only a warning is shown on the settings page, telling that the options have no effect.
 		* AnsPress title compatibility, they handle this.
 		* --JETPACK JetPack Open Graph compatibility checks, they handle this since 2016.
-		* TODO (maybe) Description output caching.
+		* Description output caching.
 It causes too much overhead, and it provides no benefit any more.
 In fact, it affects performance negatively.
 	* **Fixed:**
 		* When reactivating or deactivating the plugin, there's no longer a chance for your SEO options to be wiped on a random database error.
 			* We used to delete the options, so we could reactivate option-auto-loading; now we add a buster-timestamp.
 		* Various RTL UI elements are now aligned correctly.
 		* On Firefox, checkbox options marked "default" (recommended) or "warned" (use at own risk) are now color-coded again.
+		* On Firefox, list table overflow is now less prone to happen.
+We've removed compatibility fixes, and introduced a flexible system via CSS.
 		* When adding a new category when no category is selected, the primary term is now correctly assigned.
 		* When the primary term selection changed after load and when a new category is added, the previous category is no longer assigned as primary.
 		* Twitter description and title fields now render escaped `<&'">` characters in placeholders correctly when fetched from related Open Graph fields.